 Maybe, just maybe, the publicity will strike a chord and create a groundswell of anger by others who have been similarly mistreated by bureaucratic, insensitive organizations.

 Maybe, just maybe, it will cause a sea change in the way corporations treat their customers.

-And maybe, just maybe, it will cause AmEx cardholders to rethink the bogus guarantee of their loyalty program, and actually cut their cards and send them to your New York office.
+And maybe, just maybe, it will cause AmEx cardholders to rethink the bogus guarantee of AmEx’s loyalty program, and actually cut their cards.

 So if you agree, or have ever felt mistreated by American Express, there is one last thing you can do to get their attention: Cut your AmEx card, and send one half to AmEx CEO Kenneth Chenault at American Express, 200 Vesey St., 50th Floor, NY, NY 10285, and the other half to Warren Buffett (one of the largest shareholders of AmEx) at Berkshire Hathaway, 3555 Farnum St., Ste.
 1440, Omaha, NE 68131.

 Maybe now, through your efforts, AmEx will finally get the message and return our miles so that my father and I can enjoy his final days of retirement flying on planes instead of driving across the plains.